tpfister/caffe-heatmap/README.md

 # Caffe-heatmap
-I merge the latest caffe to support CUDNN 5 and 6

 This is a fork of Caffe that enables training of heatmap regressor ConvNets for the general problem of regressing (x,y) positions in images.